The Main Lifts for Strength

-For heavy training days, every other week the intensity of this exercise should rotate between moderate and high.
+For heavy training days, every other week your compound exercises should rotate between moderate and high intensity.

 One week the goal should be to work up too or past 90% of that given exercise’s maximum (relative to the # of reps being performed) to build absolute strength.
 Example: 3 Rep Max = 300 lbs.
 Use ~270 for most of your work.
 IF you are moving properly, then you may carefully work up in weight to a maximum of 310 lbs. on occasion.